Diversity, Equity & Inclusion

 - Cultural communities are the best interpreters of their cultural expressions.
 AMH provides networking, fieldwork, research assistance, and resource development to aid communities in this endeavor.

 - AMH recognizes and respects that cultural expression can have multiple meanings across cultures, geography and time, which may present opposing interpretations.
-AMH endeavors to facilitate challenging discussions and greater cultural understanding around conflicting meanings.
+AMH strives to facilitate challenging discussions and greater cultural understanding between different viewpoints.